SirryChen/SpeechMedAssist/README.md

 ![Data construction, model architecture, and training strategy](./image/main.svg)

-## DEMO for comparation among different models
+## DEMO for comparison among different models
 You can download this repository and open [[index.html]](./demo_package/index.html) in your local browser to view the demo.